Aramantos/MS2-The-Einstein-Riddle/README.md

 - Back button initiates the animation and returns the user to the galaxy page
 - Each input element responds as expected when the correct answer is entered
   - Nationality changes to the corresponding flag
-  - Input element background, border and text color change to highlight the corresponding color
+  - Input element background, border and text colour change to highlight the corresponding colour
-    - House icons also change to the corresponding color and initiates animation
+    - House icons also change to the corresponding colour and initiates animation
   - Pet sounds of the corresponding animal sound on input
   - Smoking gif displays in the background
   - Specific beverage image replaces the input